aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/customize-3d-file-loading/_index.md

 ---
-title: Right to Left Handed: Flip Coordinates in Java with Aspose.3D
+title: 'Flip Coordinates from Right‑Handed to Left‑Handed in Java using Aspose.3D'
 linktitle: Customize 3D File Loading in Java with Aspose.3D LoadOptions
 second_title: Aspose.3D Java API
 description: Learn how to flip the coordinate system from right to left handed when loading 3D models in Java with Aspose.3D.
 Includes load obj with materials and support for 3DS, STL, glTF, and more.